 Wintering concentrations of waterfowl can be observed on the lake and surrounding mudflats and wetlands.
 Several thousand Canada geese use Fern Ridge Lake for an evening roost site and the sunset and sunrise departures and arrivals of the large flocks of geese provides an outstanding viewing opportunity.
 Observant visitors may also catch a glimpse of black tailed deer and furbearers including beaver and otter, mink, red fox and coyotes.

-There is an elevated viewing platform in the Fisher Butte unit just south of Royal Avenue that is open daily year-round.
-A second viewing platform is located 1/4 mile north of the Fisher Butte unit parking lot on Hwy 126 that is also open daily year-round.
+Royal Avenue and the trail to the Fisher Butte viewing platform remain open all day every day year round.
+There is a second elevated viewing platform in the Fisher Butte unit located 1/4 mile north of the Fisher Butte unit parking lot on Hwy 126.

-Visitors are reminded that a wildlife area parking permit is required for all wildlife area parking lots.
-Visitors are also cautioned that there have been recent vehicle break-ins at Fern Ridge and in local parks, so please secure your valuables before departing your vehicle.
+Visitors are cautioned that there have been recent vehicle break-ins at Fern Ridge and in local parks, so please secure your valuables before departing your vehicle.
 Parking areas are located along Highway 126, Nielson Road, Cantrell Road, Territorial Road, and Clear Lake Road.
 Contact the wildlife area headquarters, (541) 935-2591 if you have any questions.

 Sauvie Island Wildlife Area

 Snow Geese at Sauvie Island WA